jamesee/backend-capstone/README.md

 ![todos table](images/todos-after-createtodos.png)

 **<u>Step 4</u>**
-To show that user can only access the todos one created,
+To demonstrate that one can only access the todos one created,
    - cut and paste <u>james1's JWT token</u> to the Auth/Brearer and ***GET /todos***
    - cut and paste <u>james2's JWT token</u> to the Auth/Brearer and ***GET /todos***